How to block (defederate) a server on Mastodon

 ↩ Back to the front page

-Customising your Mastodon server’s appearance with CSS
+Customising how your Mastodon server’s website looks using CSS

 1. Log into your server’s website using the admin account